martab0/just-the-docs-demo0/docs/Formula.md

 nav_order: 2
 ---

-Topic created to publish mathematical formulas from Markdown
+Topic created to publish mathematical formulas from Markdown.
+See more information about [learning Markdown](Markdown_The_Lesser_Evil#learning).

 # Formula as code